College Job Interview Questions and Answers

 As a college student or recent graduate, you will also likely get a number of questions about your college experience.
-Some of these questions will be about your choices in college – for example, why you chose your major, what your favorite course was, or why you selected the college you did.
+Some of these questions will be about your choices in college, such as, why you chose your major, what your favorite course was, or why you selected the college you did.
 You might also get questions about your achievements in school, including group projects you worked on, papers you wrote, or awards you won.

 Tips for Answering College Job Interview Questions

-When you're a college student or recent graduate with little job search experience, interviewing can be a challenge.
+When you're a college student or recent graduate with little job experience, interviewing for a job can be a challenge.
 However, with practice, you can ace any interview.

 Here are some tips for answering job interview questions well:

 Connect your assets to the job.
 Before your interview, take a look at the job listing again.
 Circle any skills or abilities from the listing that are important to the job.
-Then, think about experiences you’ve had that demonstrate these skills.
-By thinking of particular experiences ahead of time, you’ll be able to come up with examples more quickly during the interview.
+Then, note the experiences you’ve had that demonstrate these skills.
+By thinking of particular experiences ahead of time, you’ll be able to come up with examples quicker during the interview.

 Highlight your academic experiences.
 You do not only have to mention work experiences during your interview.
 Since you are a student (or recent graduate), you should highlight your academic experiences.
 These might include courses you’ve taken, assignments you’ve completed, or awards you won.
 Also consider extracurricular activities, volunteer positions, and internships.
 Think of how these experiences have helped you develop the skills and abilities required for the job.